vidyabhandary/blog/_posts/2021-1-12-Building-Machine-Learning-Powered-Applications.md

 - ### Covers a lot of theory on building a machine learning application
 - ### You build a ML Editor that gives recommendations
-- ### Important oncepts are illustrated in specific notebooks
+- ### Important concepts are illustrated in specific notebooks
 - ###  Incremental changes to the model for better results

 ## Cons